-The Co-operative has exclusive agreements to supply various retail members with all of their food and petroleum product requirements.
-The agreements are recorded as intangible assets at the estimated fair value of the contract using the discounted cash flow method.
-The assets are amortized straight-line over the life of the contract, which ranges from 20 to 30 years.
+The Co-operative has exclusive agreements to supply various retail members with all of their food, petroleum and agro product requirements which were initially measured at fair value using the discounted cash flow method.
+The supply agreements are subsequently measured at cost and amortized over the remaining useful life of the contracts, which ranges from 20 to 30 years.